21+ Things To Do In Fredericksburg VA For History Buffs In Love

 If the home is open, stop in.
 Otherwise, you can find the headstone for Jackson’s Arm past a hedgerow path and down into a field to the right side of the house.

-The diary of the enslaved John Washington recounts Union Soldiers standing on the far side of the Rappahannock River, calling to Black men and women to cross to their freedom.
+One of the most poignant stories told in Fredericksburg is from the diary of one enslaved John Washington, who recounts Union Soldiers standing on the far side of the Rappahannock River, calling to Black men and women to cross to their freedom.
 “A most memorable night it was when the soldiers assured me that I was a free man,” he wrote on April 18, 1862.

 Belmont, Gari Melcher's Home and Studio, Fredericksburg VA